textadventures/quest/docs/scripts/request.md

 _RequestSave_

 Requests the UI to save the game - this may bring up a "Save As" dialog if the user has not yet saved their progress.
 Parameter is ignored.
-As of Quest 5.7.2, use:
+As of Quest 5.8, use:

 ```
-RequestSave()
+requestsave()
 ```